2025 confirmed budget

 In November 2023, Guelph’s 2025 budget was initially approved with a tax levy increase of 9.80% compared to 2024.
 On February 28, a Mayoral Direction was released directing staff to prepare an update to the adopted 2025 budget with a property tax impact of no more than four per cent, split proportionately between the City and local boards and shared services (LBSS) agencies.

 The 2025 budget confirmation process focused on prioritization of the City’s needs to balance moving strategic priorities forward with affordability pressures; this process included both new investments proposed in the 2025 adopted budget, as well as existing services in the base budget.
-This year, for the first time, the City services and Local Boards and Shared Service (LBSS) agencies’ budgets will be considered separately.
-This separation helps to align the processes with updated budget legislation, with the City services portion of the budget following the Strong Mayor process, and LBSS budgets being presented to Council for approval in alignment with the pre-Strong Mayor budget process.
-LBSS agencies will present their 2025 budget updates to Council for approval on January 22, 2025, after the City’s budget is formally adopted.
-The following budget information relates to the City portion only and will be updated following the approval of the LBSS agencies’ budgets in January 2025.
+This year, for the first time, the City services and Local Boards and Shared Service (LBSS) agencies’ budgets were considered separately.
+This separation helped to align the processes with updated budget legislation, with the City services portion of the budget following the Strong Mayor process, and LBSS budgets being presented to Council for approval in alignment with the pre-Strong Mayor budget process.
+LBSS agencies presented their 2025 budget updates to Council on January 22, 2025.
+Details about the confirmed 2025 budgets for LBSS agencies can be found on the LBSS tab of the budget website.
+The following budget information relates to the City portion of Guelph’s 2025 budget confirmation.

 To bring forward a 2025 budget update in line with the Mayoral Direction, the City’s tax-supported budget is capped at no more than a 2.63 per cent increase over 2024, requiring a $15.5 million dollar reduction from the City’s portion of the previously-adopted 2025 budget.